island-is/island.is/libs/application/core/README.md

 ### Feature Flags

-To use a feature flag:
+To use:

 1. Request ConfigCat access.
-2. Create a feature flag (default "On" in Dev, "Off" in Production/Staging).
+2. Create a flag (“On” in Dev, “Off” in Prod/Staging).
-3. Add "applicationSystemFlag" label to the flag.
+3. Label it “applicationSystemFlag”.
-4. Ensure `CONFIGCAT_SDK_KEY` is in `.env.secret`.
+4. Ensure `CONFIGCAT_SDK_KEY` in `.env.secret`.
-5. Add your flag to the `@island.is/feature-flags`.
+5. Add to `@island.is/feature-flags`.
-6. Include the feature flag in the application template.
+6. Include in template.

 ```diff
 const ReferenceApplicationTemplate: ApplicationTemplate<